nini22P/mpv-tauri/README.md

 > [!NOTE]
 > **Looking for the `[Tauri Plugin libmpv]`?** It has been moved to a new repository.
 > You can find the latest version here: **[tauri-plugin-libmpv](https://github.com/nini22P/tauri-plugin-libmpv)**
->
-> ---
-> This current repository is for the **Tauri Plugin mpv**.
-Due to licensing considerations, the original libmpv version of the plugin has been moved to a new repository, and the relevant commit history has been cleared.
-[See Detail](https://github.com/nini22P/tauri-plugin-libmpv#license)

 # Tauri Plugin mpv